Miami Orange Bowl: College football

 The City of Miami embarked on a plan to extensively renovate the stadium.
-However, those plans fell by the wayside as Miami focused on keeping the Florida Marlins in town, forcing the Hurricanes to threaten a move to Dolphin Stadium (now Hard Rock Stadium) in suburban Miami Gardens if a plan to renovate the stadium were not in place within 45 days.
+However, those plans fell by the wayside as Miami focused on keeping the Florida Marlins in town, forcing the Hurricanes to threaten a move to Dolphin Stadium (now Hard Rock Stadium) in suburban Miami Gardens if a plan to renovate the stadium was not in place within 45 days.
 Some feared that Miami would permit the college to leave, only to tear down the Orange Bowl and replace it with the new stadium for the Marlins.

 That fear became reality as Paul Dee, athletic director for the University of Miami, announced that the Hurricanes would be moving to Dolphin Stadium for the 2008 season.
 Dee and university president Donna Shalala made the announcement during a press conference at the Hecht Athletic Center on August 21, 2007.
 The university agreed to a 25-year contract to play at then Dolphin Stadium.
 According to Miami City Manager Pete Hernandez, this put the Orange Bowl back in the forefront as a possible site for a new Marlins stadium.
 The hope that talks would resume soon on that possibility vanished after only a short while.

 Many Hurricane fans vocally opposed the decision to move stadium locations and preferred maintaining the Orange Bowl as the Hurricanes' home field, out of concern of Dolphin Stadium's extra distance from campus, the severing of an icon of the Hurricanes' historical successes on the field, and potentially more expensive parking costs.

 Many fans stated to various broadcast, print and internet-based media outlets that they would no longer attend the games of Hurricanes football once the team abandoned the Orange Bowl.
 Some speculated that the decision to leave the Orange Bowl might have cursed the Miami Hurricanes and would cite the Miami Dolphins as a precedent.
 Indeed, a common explanation for the Miami Hurricanes' poor performance during the 2007 season was that "they've never been the same since they left the Orange Bowl."
 The University of Miami lost their final Orange Bowl game to Virginia, 48–0, in a nationally televised ESPN game.
 It was the most lopsided home shutout loss in the Miami program's history until Clemson beat Miami 58–0 in 2015.

 The last home game of college football in the Orange Bowl was a home win for the FIU Golden Panthers against North Texas.
 FIU had been using the Orange Bowl as home field for the season due to renovations to their home stadium.
 Miami and FIU had engaged in a bench clearing brawl at the Orange Bowl the previous year during the first of two scheduled games between the two schools.